lockss/lockss.github.io/software/lockss-2.0-alpha-preview.md

 The questions asked by the script often come with a suggested value, displayed in square brackets; hit Enter to accept the suggested value, or type the correct value and hit Enter.
 Questions include:

-1.  `Number of stacks to configure?`: *This question is only here temporarily.
-Unless you are doing development work, you will not be running more than one LOCKSS instance and you should hit Enter to accept the default answer `1`*
 1.  `Fully qualified hostname (FQDN) of this machine`: enter the machine's hostname (e.g. `locksstest.myuniversity.edu`)
 1.  `IP address of this machine`: the publicly routable IP address of the machine, or if it is not publicly routable but will be accessible via network address translation (NAT), its IP address on the internal network
 1.  `Is this machine behind NAT?` Enter `Y` if the machine is not publicly routable but will be accessible via network address translation (NAT), or `N` otherwise